Jaimomar99/deeplocpro/README.md

  * 2nd column: Predicted localization.
  * 3rd-8column: Probability for each of the individual localizations.

-If --plot is defined, a plot and a text file with the feature importance of the position for the prediction will be generated for each query protein.
+If `--plot` is defined, a plot and a text file with the feature importance of the position for the prediction will be generated for each query protein.

 Problems and questions
 ----------------------

-In case of technical problems (bugs etc.) please contact packages@cbs.dtu.dk.
+In case of technical problems (bugs etc.) please contact health-master@dtu.dk.

-Questions on the scientific aspects of the DeepLocPro 1.0 method should go to Henrik Nielsen, hennin@dtu.dk.
+Questions on the scientific aspects of the DeepLocPro 1.0 method should go to Henrik Nielsen, henni@dtu.dk.